Dan Jones (footballer, born 1994): International career

 Jones was called up to an England C training camp in September 2017.
 He made his debut on 20 March 2018 when starting a 3–2 away win over Wales in a friendly.
 On 20 March 2019, Jones played in the reverse fixture for England, which ended in a 2–2 draw.

 Style of play

-Jones is a defender who plays primarily at centre-back, though is able to play at left-back.
-He has the ability to play out from the back and make diagonal passes to switch the play by passing the ball into a different zone of the pitch.
+Jones is a defender who plays primarily at centre-back, though can play at left-back.
+He can play out from the back and make diagonal passes to switch the play by passing the ball into a different zone of the pitch.
 He is also an accomplished throw-in taker, having been a javelin thrower at school.

 Personal life

-His son, Theo John Jones, was born to his partner Scarlett in December 2022.
+His son, Theo John Jones, was born to his partner, Scarlett, in December 2022.